- September 28, 2011

 Supreme Commander is a real-time strategy game set in a futuristic world.
 Players command one of three factions, each with unique units, structures, and abilities, in large-scale battles involving land, air, and sea units.
 The game features a strategic zoom feature, allowing players to oversee the entire battlefield and manage resources, production, and research.
 Emphasis is placed on strategic planning, resource management, and large-scale combat.

-- The game features a deep resource management system that encourages strategic planning and allows for creative gameplay.
+- The game features a deep resource management system and strategic gameplay that rewards careful planning and execution.

-- The game suffers from poor unit pathfinding, causing units to get stuck and not respond effectively to commands.
+- The game suffers from poor unit pathfinding, causing units to get stuck and move inefficiently during battles.

-- The campaign missions can be long and tedious, often requiring significant time investment to complete.
+- Campaign missions can be excessively long and tedious, often requiring significant time investment to complete.

 “The story is forgettable; each faction has some kind of super weapon that will win the war, which one you play as gets said super weapon done and wins the day.”